Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experimental Platform Design

 \subsection{Physical Subsystem}

-The physical subsystem consists of interchangeable props mounted on the end effector of a torque-controlled LBR iiwa 7 R800 robotic manipulator (KUKA, Germany).
+The physical subsystem, responsible for rendering tangible contact, consists of interchangeable props mounted on the end effector of a torque-controlled LBR iiwa 7 R800 robotic manipulator (KUKA, Germany).
 The robot is mounted horizontally on a pedestal and controlled in real time at 1000~Hz via the Fast Robot Interface (FRI) \cite{schreiber2010fast}, connected to a desktop workstation (Intel Core i7-14700, 4.2~GHz, 32~GB RAM) running Ubuntu~22.04 with a real-time kernel and integrated with ROS~2 Humble.
-A six-axis Mini40 force–torque sensor (ATI Industrial Automation, USA) with a quick-release mount enables secure prop attachment and rapid swapping, with internal compensation applied to ensure accurate contact force measurements.
+A six-axis Mini40 force–torque sensor (ATI Industrial Automation, USA) with a quick-release mounted at the base of the robot's end-effector enables secure prop attachment and rapid swapping, with internal compensation applied to ensure accurate contact force measurements.

-Gesture-specific force thresholds and custom props are key to recreating physicality in the targeted social–physical interactions.
-Pilot studies established thresholds that produced natural-feeling contact: 7.5~N for object handovers and 15.0~N for both fist bumps and high fives, reflecting the stronger impacts of the latter gestures.
-Exceeding these thresholds signals completion of the interaction, ensuring consistent and believable feedback.

-To match the selected interactions, three props have been developed: a 3D-printed baton for handovers, a silicone fist for fist bumps, and a silicone open hand for high fives.
-Both hand models are cast using Dragon Skin FX-Pro\footnote{https://www.smooth-on.com/products/dragon-skin-fx-pro/} in their respective configurations and reinforced with galvanized steel wire to emulate internal bone structure\footnote{https://www.clelia.ca/}.
+To match the selected interactions, three props have been developed as shown in Figure \ref{fig:props}: a 3D-printed baton for handovers, a silicone fist for fist bumps, and a silicone open hand for high fives.
+Both hand models are cast using Dragon Skin FX-Pro\footnote{https://www.smooth-on.com/products/dragon-skin-fx-pro/} in their respective configurations and reinforced with galvanized steel wire to emulate internal bone structure.